-Purpose: This legislation will protect minors, who are featured in online videos and social media content that generates earnings for their family, from doing unpaid labor, and experiencing financial abuse at the hands of their caregivers.

-- 15 Section 1: Family: Shall mean a group of persons related by blood or marriage, - 16 including civil partnerships, or whose close relationship with each other is - 17 considered equivalent to a family relationship by the individual. - 18 Influencer: A person or group with a large social media following, who monetize - 19 their content. - 20 Video Content: any digital material that includes video, and is intended to educate, - 21 inform, or entertain an audience. - 22 Minor: a person under the age of full legal responsibility. - 23 Autonomy: The right or condition of self-government. - 24 Trust Fund: A trust fund is a legal arrangement that holds assets for the benefit of - 25 a beneficiary. - 26 Beneficiary: A person who benefits from a trust fund. - 27 Financial Abuse: is a common tactic used by abusers to gain power and control in a - 28 relationship.
-The forms of financial abuse may be subtle or overt, but in general, - 29 include tactics to conceal information, limit the victim's access to assets, or reduce - 30 accessibility to the family finances. - 31 Unpaid Labor: work that produces goods and services but is not compensated - 32 financially.
+Blue Assembly Committee: 2 Bill #:4 Sponsors: Alex Wegman, Michael Kessler, Cole Farruggia, Conrad Cabrera, Christopher Meyers, Isabel Ixcoy, Savannah Snyder, Kenzie Miller, Michael Molinaro, Michael Heptig An Act To: Protect Minors from Financial Abuse.
+The People of the State of New York, represented in the Senate and Assembly do enact as follows: Purpose: This legislation will protect minors, who are featured in online videos and social media content that generates earnings for their family, from doing unpaid labor, and experiencing financial abuse at the hands of their caregivers.
+Summary of Provisions Section 1: Family: Shall mean a group of persons related by blood or marriage, including civil partnerships, or whose close relationship with each other is considered equivalent to a family relationship by the individual.
+Influencer: A person or group with a large social media following, who monetize their content.
+Video Content: any digital material that includes video, and is intended to educate, inform, or entertain an audience.
+Minor: a person under the age of full legal responsibility.
+Autonomy: The right or condition of self-government.
+Trust Fund: A trust fund is a legal arrangement that holds assets for the benefit of a beneficiary.
+Beneficiary: A person who benefits from a trust fund.
+Financial Abuse: is a common tactic used by abusers to gain power and control in a relationship.
+The forms of financial abuse may be subtle or overt, but in general, include tactics to conceal information, limit the victim's access to assets, or reduce accessibility to the family finances.
+Unpaid Labor: work that produces goods and services but is not compensated financially.
 Work that is not paid for.

-- 34 Section 2: A trust fund must be established for all minor children whose families are - using them in influencer-related video content. - 36 Money in the trust fund will be accessible to the minor child upon turning 18. - 37 Family members may not make any withdrawals from the trust fund. - 38 Total hours worked will be tallied at tax time, and deposits will be made 30 days - 39 after family income taxes are filed.
+Section 2: A trust fund must be established for all minor children whose families are using them in influencer-related video content.
+Money in the trust fund will be accessible to the minor child upon turning 18.
+Family members may not make any withdrawals from the trust fund.
+Total hours worked will be tallied at tax time, and deposits will be made 30 days

+39 after family income taxes are filed.